dschro-1993/vehicle-api/README.md

 #### λ-Layers

-We can skip to bundle these Dependencies ourselves.
-There are already official λ-Layers.\
+We can skip to bundle these Dependencies ourselves -> There are already official λ-Layers.\
-*(boto3 excluded - already available in λ-Service)*
+*(boto3 already available in λ-Service)*

 ```
 - arn:aws:lambda:<REGION>:017000801446:layer:AWSLambdaPowertoolsPythonV2-Arm64:<VERSION>